botlabs-gg/yagpdb-docs-v2/content/custom-commands/commands.md

 ### Output errors as command response

 This toggle (**12**) determines whether errors during command execution are sent in the command response after the command fails.
-Does not effect logging of Last Error to the statistics.
+Does not affect logging of Last Error to the statistics.

 ### Command Enabled